Diabetes medication: Sulfonylureas

 Sulfonylureas were the first widely used oral anti-hyperglycemic medications.
 They are insulin secretagogues, triggering insulin release by inhibiting the KATP channel of the pancreatic beta cells.
 Eight types of these pills have been marketed in North America, but not all remain available.
-The "second-generation" drugs are now more commonly used.
+The "second-generation" sulfonylureas are now more commonly used.
 They are more effective than first-generation drugs and have fewer side-effects.
 All may cause weight gain.

-Current clinical practice guidelines from the AACE rate sulfonylureas (as well as glinides) below all other classes of antidiabetic drugs in terms of suggested use as first, second, or third line agents - this includes bromocriptine, the bile acid sequestrant colesevelam, α-glucosidase inhibitors, TZDs (glitazones), and DPP-4 inhibitors (gliptins).
+Current clinical practice guidelines from the AACE rate sulfonylureas (as well as glinides) below all other classes of antidiabetic drugs in terms of suggested use as first, second, or third line agents - this includes Bromocriptine, the bile acid sequestrant Colesevelam, α-glucosidase inhibitors, Thiazolidinediones (glitazones), and DPP-4 inhibitors (gliptins).
 The low cost of most sulfonylureas, however, especially when considering their significant efficacy in blood glucose reduction, tends to keep them as a more feasible option in many patients - neither SGLT2 inhibitors nor GLP-1 agonists, the classes most favored by the AACE guidelines after metformin, are currently available as generics.

 Sulfonylureas bind strongly to plasma proteins.
 Sulfonylureas are useful only in type 2 diabetes, as they work by stimulating endogenous release of insulin.
 They work best with patients over 40 years old who have had diabetes mellitus for under ten years.
 They cannot be used with type 1 diabetes, or diabetes of pregnancy.
 They can be safely used with metformin or glitazones.
 The primary side-effect is hypoglycemia, which appears to happen more commonly with sulfonylureas than with other treatments.

-A Cochrane systematic review from 2011 showed that treatment with Sulphonylurea did not improve control of glucose levels more than insulin at 3 nor 12 months of treatment.
-This same review actually found evidence that treatment with Sulphonylurea could lead to earlier insulin dependence, with 30% of cases requiring insulin at 2 years.
+A Cochrane systematic review from 2011 showed that treatment with Sulfonylureas did not improve control of glucose levels more than insulin at 3 nor 12 months of treatment.
+This same review actually found evidence that treatment with Sulfonylureas could lead to earlier insulin dependence, with 30% of cases requiring insulin at 2 years.
 When studies measured fasting C-peptide, no intervention influenced its concentration, but insulin maintained concentration better compared to Sulphonylurea.
 Still, it is important to highlight that the studies available to be included in this review presented considerable flaws in quality and design.

 Typical reductions in glycated hemoglobin (A1C) values for second-generation sulfonylureas are 1.0–2.0%.